Creative and Critical Thinking at Green River College Hosted at

 Writing Assignment: Follow the specific instructions for each week’s writing assignment.

-Quote Commentary: Choose and critically evaluate a quote that is directly related to the week's topic using any list.
+Quote Commentary: Choose and critically evaluate a quote that is directly related (relevant) to the week's topic using any list.
 Do not use quotes from the assignments.
 Use only those quotes you find from quote resources.
 Write at least 100 words.

 Attach your document (file) to an email and submit by the due date noted above and in the course guide.